 Karate is an ancient martial art with incredible roots!
 It dates back to the ancient east, and while many people will assume it to be a form of fighting that’s largely used in self-defense, it’s actually great for helping to manage the mind as well as to develop a sharper sense of focus in everyday life, too.
 Karate became a huge deal in the west, too, in the 20th century, largely thanks to movies and TV shows picking up on the art.

 However, karate is often a very misunderstood martial art.
 Many will confuse it with judo or tae kwon-do, both of which are two very different forms of martial art and defense.
 Therefore, if you’re new to the art and want to learn more, it is well worth remembering that it can often be commonly confused!
-We’re going to take a close look at how much of a mark karate has made on the world as well as history in general, and why it’s well worth you working your way up the Dans and Belts. here are a stack of fun facts about Karate… 気合!
+We’re going to take a close look at how much of a mark karate has made on the world as well as history in general, and why it’s well worth you working your way up the Dans and Belts.
+Here’s a stack of fun facts about karate to enjoy… 気合!

 The word ‘karate’ comes from the Japanese words ‘kara’, which means ‘empty’, and ‘te’, which means ‘hand’.